Javialonqv/Source-API/README.md

 `ReadJsonProperty<T>(json, propertyName)` Deserialize the specified property from the specified json text.
 ### Resources `Toolkit for loading resources files inside of the "Content" folder.`
 `Load<T>(fileName)` Loads a specified file from the "Content" folder if exists.\
-`Load(fileName)` Loads a specified file from the "Content" folder if exists.
+`Load(fileName)` Loads a specified file from the "Content" folder if exists.\
+`GetFullFilePath(fileName)` Gets the full file path of the specified resource file.
 ### Window `Handles the size and other settings of the app's window.`
 `MAIN_WIDTH` Represents a const of the default width of the window.
 `MAIN_HEIGHT` Represents a const of the default height of the window.